1. Search on this website:

 Under the Government Information (Public Access) Act 2009, however, Government agencies are not required to release information without an access application.
 Customer Service reserves the right to require you to lodge an access application, particularly if there may be significant public interest considerations that need to be taken into account in deciding whether the information can be released or if you request a large volume of information or if it would otherwise take Customer Service a significant amount of time to consider your request.

 3. Make a formal access application:

 If the information you are seeking is not available on this website and is not otherwise routinely provided by Customer Service on request, then you have a right to formally apply for access to specific information.
-You can make a formal application by downloading and completing this online form.
-Applications are accepted by the GIPA team:
+You can formally apply for access by completing an online form.

 The Act says that we are only able to accept access applications that:

-- Are in writing and sent to us or emailed at the address above;
+- Are in writing and lodged via email, through our electronic form, or sent to us by post;

 - Clearly state you are requesting information under the Government Information (Public Access) Act 2009 (NSW);